 My oldest daughter on the other hand was different.
 I could get her out of her car seat, lay her on a blanket in the shopping cart and make my way to the store.
 As soon as she heard those automatic doors open she would wake up, every time!
 So shopping with her proved to be a bit more difficult.

 However, parent nowadays have many advantages including that I didn't have in my day.
 Using a shopping cart hammock is one of them.
 Rather than lugging around that heavy car seat, consider this alternative.

 No judgment here, some moms give their babies a pacifier and some don't.
 But if you do, bringing one along when shopping with the baby.
 It could very well save the day if your little one becomes fussy but doesn't necessarily need to be fed right away.
 I think only two out of my four would even take a pacifier, and it wasn't all that much.
 But when they would, I was happy to give it to them.

 These cute pacifier holder animals make bringing along your babies pacifier convenient and fun!

 If it's at all possible to get help, then by all means, bring reinforcements!
 Shopping with the baby is always easier with an extra set of hands (and eyes).

 When your child is first born you might have an attitude that you can do everything yourself.
 Or maybe even that only want help from certain people.
 But once you experience what doing everything with a baby is like, I bet you'll change your tune real quick.
 I know I did.

-Don’t be afraid to take help when it’s offered (of course I’m talking from people you know, friends and family, not jack the ripper!) and ask for help when you need it.
+Don't be afraid to take help when it's offered and ask for help when you need it.

 And now, the best tip ever for shopping with the baby